7malikk/aguadash/README.md

 ## INTRODUCTION

-Aguadash is a water delivery e-commerce platform that allows customers to order and receive water at their doorstep and also allow merchant to see the orders been placed by customers.
+Aguadash is a water delivery e-commerce platform that allows customers to order and receive water at their doorstep and also allow merchant to see the orders been placed by customers .
 Aguadash  was developed using React JS, Firebase for authentication, and Paystack for payment processing, GitHub for version control, and Netlify for hosting.
 This documentation will outline the features, architecture, and deployment of the website.
+Visit [Aguadash](https://admin-aguadash.netlify.app/)

 ## Features

 1. User registration and authentication using Firebase Authentication.
 2. Ability for users to order water of different sizes and quantities.
-3. A shopping cart that shows the items in the user's order and the total cost.
-4. Integration with Paystack for secure and convenient payment processing.
+3. Integration with Paystack for secure and convenient payment processing.
-5. Order history page that displays the user's previous orders.
+4. Order history page that displays the user's previous orders.
-6. Admin dashboard for managing orders and inventory.
+5. Admin dashboard for managing orders and inventory.
-7. Automated email notifications for order updates and delivery status.

 ## Architecture